mozilla/BrowserQuest/README.md

 Mailing List
 ------------

-The mailing list for development is at browserquest@librelist.com. ([archives](http://librelist.com/browser/browserquest/))
+The new mailing list for development is [here](https://mail.mozilla.org/listinfo/browserquest). ([archives](https://mail.mozilla.org/private/browserquest/))

-To subscribe, just send an email to that address.
-Your initial email will be dropped, but will start the subscription.
+The old mailing list on librelist.com is no longer used.
+Its archives are online [here](http://librelist.com/browser/browserquest/).

 IRC Channel
 -----------